 Connecting with other people

-No matter what computer, tablet or smartphone device you use, stay in contact with your peers and tutors by using an integrated set of communication and collaboration tools, including email and Skype for Business.
+No matter what computer, tablet or smartphone device you use, stay in contact with your peers and tutors by using an integrated set of communication and collaboration tools, including email and Microsoft Teams.
 These are based on Microsoft’s Office365 suite of products and all are securely available over the Web using your university logon name.
 This means you can use them from any computer or smartphone on campus, at home or anywhere.
-They include-
+They include:

 The University provides assistive technology to help enable anyone who may need assistance to gain more equal access to their learning.
 This includes: assistive software on all of the student PCs in the libraries and computer rooms, Apple Accessibility software and over 30 assistive technology workstations across the campuses as well as specialised devices for loan.
 For details see: